tanujatirumala/Test_Automation_Project/README.md

 # Test Execution

-From the project root directory run    python test_automation.py / python3 test_automation.py
+From the project root directory run    `python test_automation.py`

 # Results
 * The algorithm will populate and weight the gold bars until it found a fake one.